vishalned/MMEarth-data/README.md

 # MMEarth - Data Downloading
-This repository contains scripts to download large scale satellite data from different sensors and satellites (sentinel-2, sentinel-1, temperature, precipitation etc) which we call modalities..
+This repository contains scripts to download large scale satellite data from different sensors and satellites (sentinel-2, sentinel-1, temperature, precipitation etc) which we call modalities.

 ## Table of contents